Bryan Ciesiulka

 Bryan Ciesiulka (born October 10, 1991) is an American professional soccer player.

 Career

 Youth

 Ciesiulka played for Neuqua Valley High School in Naperville, Illinois.
 He was named a NSCAA/adidas All-American as a senior in 2009.
 He was named Gatorade Illinois Boys Soccer Player of the Year in 2009.
-Bryan also played for the Chicago Fire Academy from 2007-2010.
+Bryan also played for the Chicago Fire Academy from 2007 to 2010.

 College

 Ciesiulka played college soccer at Marquette University.
 While at Marquette, Bryan helped the Golden Eagles win the school's first Big East Conference Division Title in 2011.
 The Golden Eagles again won the Big East in his senior season in 2013.
 He was a three time captain at Marquette.
 Prior to his senior season, Bryan was named to the Soccer America All-American team.
 Bryan was a Senior CLASS Award finalist in 2013.
 In 2013, Bryan was named Big East Midfielder of the Year, as well as making the All-Conference First Team.
 Bryan ended his career with 9 goals and 17 assists, while playing in 69 career games with 63 starts.